GLOBAL MARKETS-Stocks mixed as Greek deal offsets tumbling oil

 * Low oil prices underpin deflation fears

-* Expectations for dovish Yellen boost U.S. bond prices (Adds close of European bond, stock markets)
+* Expectations for dovish Yellen boost U.S. bond prices (Adds U.S. market open; changes dateline; previous LONDON)

 By Herbert Lash

-NEW YORK, Feb 23 (Reuters) - U.S. stocks slipped from all-time highs on Monday, pulled lower by a sharp drop in crude oil prices, while European shares rallied to fresh seven-year highs on last week’s conditional financial rescue for Greece.
+NEW YORK, Feb 23 (Reuters) - U.S. stocks slipped from all-time highs on Monday, pulled lower by a sharp drop in crude oil prices, while European shares rallied on the conditional financial rescue for Greece hammered out at the end of last week.

-Yields on low-rated euro zone government bonds fell on relief an agreement was reached late Friday as it eased concerns that Greece would leave the euro, even though it merely buys time for Athens to seek a long-term deal with Europe.
+Yields on low-rated euro zone government bonds fell as the agreement reached late Friday eased concerns that Greece would leave the euro, even though it merely buys time for Athens to seek a long-term deal with Europe.

-The Pan-European FTSEurofirst 300 index surged to highs last seen in December 2007 and Germany’s DAX equity index set a record closing high, pushing gains so far this year to almost 14 percent.
+The Pan-European FTSEurofirst 300 index hit seven-year highs and Germany’s DAX equity index set a new all-time high before paring gains after the Ifo index for German business morale came in below market expectations.

-Britain’s FTSE 100 index was the only major index in Europe to close lower, albeit slightly, after HSBC reported a 17 percent drop in annual profit.
-The bank’s shares fell 4.6 percent.

-Oil weakened on rising inventories, which have pressured crude prices and hit U.S. energy shares, a major component of the U.S. benchmark S&P 500 index.
-The S&P 500 and the Dow industrials closed at all-time highs on Friday.
+Oil weakened on building inventories, which have pressured crude prices and hit U.S. energy shares, a major component of the U.S. benchmark S&P 500 index.

 “What investors seem concerned with is that oil isn’t finding a base,” said Rick Meckler, president of hedge fund LibertyView Capital Management LLC in Jersey City, New Jersey.